The best guideline for food storage is to store what you know your family will eat.

 |cheese||N/A||1-2 years (changes texture - is a bit grainy but tastes ok)||N/A||25+ years|

-As you can see, the above ingredients, except for fresh eggs, can be stored long term.
-If your recipes contain rice, beans, pasta, or other grains, most can be stored long term.
+As you can see, the above ingredients can be stored long term.
+If your recipes contain rice, beans, pasta, or other grains, these can also be stored long term.

 What about sauces and spices?
 Many sauces (dry ingredients only) and spices can be stored long term if vacuum packed.
 Just add the liquid to make sauces when you're ready to use it.

 Sauces can also be dehydrated just like fruit leather (dry until crisp!), then turned into powder in a blender and vacuum packed in bottles or bags for long term storage.

 Stocking the pantry with food used daily does take an initial investment, but it is the most economical, convenient, and self-reliant way to live.
 (Try this step-by-step plan to fill your pantry.)
 Once the pantry is stocked, it's necessary to rotate the food storage, using the older products before newer ones.

 Leftovers should be put into clean, sanitized, shallow containers, and covered, labeled, dated, and put in the freezer (if you have one).
 Generally, leftovers in the refrigerator should be tossed after 48 hours.

 P.S.
 I have several of these very clever and inexpensive can rotation organizers from TheCanOrganizer.
 They come flat - just fold on the guidelines and pop in your canned foods.
 There's even a video on their website with explicit instructions.
 And they fit almost all can sizes!
 No more worries about rotating your canned food storage.

 The shelf life of a food does not mean how long you can keep it on the shelf without having to actually eat it.
 A better meaning for shelf life in a preparedness context is that you have learned to store your food properly so that it will "give you life" after it has been on your shelf for a while.